Skip to main content

 }

-Now you'll configure this as a REST Collector in Cribl Stream.
+Now let's set this up as a REST Collector in Cribl Stream.

 important